chainpoint/chainpoint-client-js/README.md

 ## Public API

 The following public functions are exported from this client.
-In each case the `callback` argument is an optional callback function which is only needed if using the Callback style API:
+All functions in the client library are written using Promises in the async/await style where possible.
+Previous versions were written in the Nodejs callback style, but that has since been deprecated.

 Additionally, the output of each function in the process has been designed so that it can be used as the input to the next with no need to manipulate the data.

-### `submitHashes(hashes, uris, callback)`
+### `submitHashes(hashes, uris)`

 #### Description